axlln/es-quick-start/readme.md

 ## 2. Define solution components

-`es-builder` tool will create source code based on yaml files that define:
+`es-builder` tool will create source code based on YAML files that define:

 * configuration of entities,
 * selected components for repository (Entity Framework, Azure Cosmos Db, etc.) and